Banging Toolbox

 Features to consider when buying a corded heat gun

-- Overheat protection.
-Look for models that have built-in overheat counter-measures.
-While these may cause the gun to cut out intermittently, it helps prolong its lifespan while also protecting you from possible injury.
+• Overheat protection.
+Look for models that have built-in overheat countermeasures.
+While these may cause the gun to cut out intermittently, it help prolong its lifespan while protecting you from possible injury.

 Reasons to buy a heat gun